minermanNL/Portfolio/docs/information.md

 *   **Asynchronous Flow (Current State: Debugging API Interaction):**
     1.  **Task Initiation (Frontend -> Next.js API Route):**
         *   The user submits a text prompt (e.g., "upbeat piano melody in C major") via `MelodyGenerationClient.tsx`.
-        *   The client sends a `POST` request to the Next.js API Route: `/api/generate-melody-task`.
+        *   The client sends a `POST` request to the Next.js API Route: `/api/generate-melody-task`. **This route is now protected by user-based rate limiting.**
         *   This API Route first creates a new record in the Supabase `public.tasks` table (e.g., `id`, `user_id`, `prompt`, `status: 'PENDING'`) using the `authenticated` user's ID for RLS.
 This is secured by a specific RLS policy: `"Allow authenticated users to insert their own tasks"`.
         *   The Next.js API Route then immediately returns a `202 Accepted` status with the `taskId` to the frontend, indicating that the task has been queued.
     2.  **AI Processing (Next.js API Route -> Supabase Edge Function -> Supabase DB):**